lnesi/gousto-react-test/README.md

   * And the selected category is bold

 ### Task 4: As a user I want to be able to search in the product title and description

   * Given that I am a user and I land on the 'Drinks Cabinet'
-  * When I type ' serv' in the input search
+  * When I type ' serv' in the input searchCategotruesListing
   * Then the products matching the search input in title and/or description are shown below

 ### Task 5: As a user I want to be able to see the product description when I click on the product name

   * Given that I am a user and I land on main page
   * When I click on 'Borsao Macabeo'
   * Then I can see the description appearing below and the title is bold